 Studies show that some foods and drinks contain compounds that support healthy sleep, while others promote wakefulness.
 Those that support sleep are often natural sources of the sleep-promoting hormone melatonin, which is released at night from the pineal gland in the brain.
 (1) Other sleep-friendly foods have sedative properties that induce a relaxation response or reduce anxiety.

 MelatoninA naturally occurring hormone that regulates sleep and wake cycles.
 Light signals inhibit melatonin release by the brain, while darkness signals stimulate release.

 Note: The content on Sleepopolis is meant to be informative in nature, but it shouldn’t take the place of medical advice and supervision from a trained professional.
 If you feel you may be suffering from any sleep disorder or medical condition, please see your healthcare provider immediately.

 How Food Affects Sleep

 Sleep patterns are intricately connected to the timing of meals, the nutrients we consume, and how much we eat.
 (2) The circadian rhythm controls the body’s biological clocks, which regulate sleeping and waking, thirst and hunger, energy consumption, and metabolism.
-The digestive system follows a circadian rhythm, just as sleep does.
+Like sleep, the digestive system follows a circadian rhythm.
 A sudden change in diet or eating habits can cause a shift in how we sleep, and vice versa.
 Just as diet affects sleep, sleep affects metabolism, fat storage, food cravings, and the way energy is used.
 (3)

 Sleep deprivation causes the metabolism to become sluggish and insulin sensitivity to drop.
 (4) This lack of sensitivity increases fat storage and cravings for “high-energy” foods that raise the blood sugar quickly, such as desserts and bread.